-Where to Stay in Merida 2023: 6 Best Areas
+Where to Stay in Merida: 6 Best Areas

 Where to stay in Merida for tourists?
-In this post, we will be looking at the best areas to stay in Merida for first-timers (include map and video), the advantage and disadvantage of each area, the best hotels in Merida for all budgets, and the safest neighborhoods.
+In this post, we will be looking at the best areas to stay in Merida for first-timers (include map and video), best hotels in Merida for all budgets, and the safest neighborhoods.

-Merida is the cultural capital of the Yucatan Peninsula.
-The Yucatan Peninsula is located in southeastern Mexico that separates the Gulf of Mexico and the Caribbean Sea.
+Merida is the cultural capital of the Yucatan Peninsula, located in southeastern Mexico that separates the Gulf of Mexico and the Caribbean Sea.

 Yucatan is famous for its ancient Mayan culture with many Mayan archaeological sites like Chichen Itza and Uxmal.
-Yucatan is also home to Riviera Maya with Cancun, Playa del Carmmen, Cozumel, Tulum.
+Home to Riviera Maya with Cancun, Playa del Carmmen, Cozumel.

 Known as The White City, it is one of the most beautiful colonial cities in Mexico with tons of historical landmarks and cultural attractions to enjoy.
 Bursting with gorgeous architecture, natural beauty, and modern shopping districts and eateries, Merida is definity well worth a visit.